strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 bin/kafka-console-consumer.sh --bootstrap-server <eventhubs-namespace>.servicebus.windows.net:9093 --topic testeh --consumer.config kafka_eventhub.properties
 ```

-To try the entire pipeline, the only thing left to do is to send some messages.
+To try the demo, the only thing left to do is to send some messages.
 To do so, just use the `kafka-console-producer` command line tool provided with Apache Kafka.
 Start a new pod in the Kubernetes cluster for hosting the producer and type a couple of messages as follows.